 Next, your technician will apply lubricant to the ultarasound guide (called a transducer).
 Then he or she will move the device over your skin until we receive a good image of your blood flow.
 A Doppler ultrasound typically takes up to 45 minutes.
 Once it’s done, you are usually free to get up and go back to your daily activities.

-When you have an ultrasound in our Houston area vein clinics, your results will be reviewed and delivered to you by one of our highly trained team members.
+When you have an ultrasound in our Houston and Dallas area vein clinics, your results will be reviewed and delivered to you by one of our highly trained team members.
 If a problem is detected, we will then take the time to discuss and explain your diagnosis, and walk you through all your possible treatment options.